|

 God more accurately to Apollos of Alexandria, another important leader of the

+early church (Acts 18:25-26).
 Another associate of Paul's, Lydia, a seller of purple

 dye, opened her home for ministry (Acts 16:40), as did many other Christian